EuroLinux/comps-xml-el8/README.md

 ### CodeReady

-CodeReady is name trademarked protected by Red Hat (and they use it as repo name xDDD).
-The most popular name for this repository is popularized by CentOS `PowerTools`.
-Because we are technical folks, not lawyers, and we have to somehow mitigate this corporation typical a-move - Just change all `Code Ready` to `PowerTools` like CentOS did:
+CodeReady is the name trademarked/protected by Red Hat (and they use it as repo name xDDD).
+CentOS popularize the most popular name for this repository `PowerTools`.
+Because we are technical folks, not lawyers, and we have to somehow mitigate this typical corporation a-move - Change all `Code Ready` to `PowerTools` like CentOS did:

 More information: